Cant Get There from Here: Music video

-In another first for R.E.M., who had opposed including the lyrics with their albums, many of the words of "Can't Get There from Here" appeared in the video for the song.
+In another first for R.E.M., who had opposed including the lyrics with their albums, many of the words of "Cant Get There from Here" appeared in the video for the song.

 The video features band members frolicking in hay fields, throwing popcorn at each other at a drive-in movie, and big insects.
 "We used the new-to-us 'blue screen' process," Buck explained to MTV UK in 2001, during An Hour with R.E.M.
 "So we have dinosaurs and monsters in the background.
 It's probably the most humorous video we've ever done.
 For a band that's kind of noted for not having a sense of humor, I kind of enjoy that aspect of it."

 Punctuation

 The proper title of the song is unclear: unlike "Feeling Gravitys Pull" or Lifes Rich Pageant, this song's title does not maintain a consistent punctuation.
 On the album, it is spelled without an apostrophe on the back cover, but with the apostrophe on the CD.
 One version of the single has an apostrophe and the other does not.

 On the 1988 compilation Eponymous, the song's title also is spelled without an apostrophe, except in the liner notes.
 The title has an apostrophe on the back cover of the 2006 compilation And I Feel Fine.

 The band's U.S. copyright registration for the song includes the apostrophe.